Preconstruction And Delivery

 The decisions that control shell and core construction are usually visible long before active field work starts.
 These are the workstreams we organize first so the project remains coordinated instead of reactive.

-Base-building Quality That Supports Future Fit-out
+Base-building Quality That Supports Future Tenant Fit-out In Georgetown's Competitive Leasing Market

-Release Dates For Structure And Enclosure Packages
+Release Dates For Structure And Enclosure Packages On Limestone And Caliche Georgetown Sites

-Future Tenant Flexibility Without Sacrificing Current Budget Control
+Future Tenant Flexibility Without Sacrificing Current Budget Control — Especially For Wolf Ranch And Berry Creek Area Developers

 Ownership usually feels the benefit of this discipline in fewer late-stage surprises.
 Instead of watching the site react to unresolved scope questions, the team can move from preconstruction into production with a clearer understanding of what has to happen first and why.